 Eid al-Fitr is also known as the Feast of Fast-Breaking or the Lesser Feast.
 It marks the end of Ramadan and the start of a feast that lasts up to three days in some countries, such as Jordan and the United Arab Emirates.
 It is one of Islam’s two major festivals, with Eid al-Adha being the other major festival.
 Eid al-Fitr celebrates the end of the fasting that occurs during Ramadan.

 It is not possible to predict the date of Eid al-Fitr according to the Gregorian calendar accurately.
 This is because the month of Shawwal begins, and hence the month of Ramadan ends, after a confirmed sighting of the new moon.
 The new moon may be sighted earlier or later in specific locations.
-Hence, Muslims in different communities, for example on the east and west coasts of the USA and Canada, may begin the Eid-al-Fitr celebrations on different dates.
+Hence, Muslims in different communities, for example on the east and west coasts of the USA and Canada, may begin the Eid-al-Fitr celebrations on different dates, and likewise in other parts of the world.